 It is a known fact that women are still considered as second-class citizens in some regions of the country… as a result of which, access to tools enabling a healthy life and wealth for a female is disproportionate to men in India.

-Education For Women In India: Statistics
+Women Education In India: Statistics

 Where India is today with respect to female education and discrimination against women is also a result of India’s history.
 While equal opportunities existed in the Vedic period, women lost their right to education gradually, with the revival of interest during British rule and dying back down post Independence.